Big Inch: Post-war sale

 A government inquiry was undertaken to determine the future use of the pipelines, and took evidence from the various stakeholders, most of whom presented the case that favored their companies or industry.
 The inquiry concluded that the pipelines should be sold for continued use in transporting petroleum.
 An auction for the pipelines was announced in 1946, which was designed to give preference to bidders who intended to use them for moving petroleum.
 16 bids were received, with the highest cash bidders being companies hoping to use the pipelines for natural gas.
 Assessing the different bids proved difficult and the discussions became enmeshed in national politics, with companies seeking support from various Washington politicians.
 Meanwhile, a threatened national coal strike raised concerns over the availability of natural gas, strengthening the arguments of the natural gas lobby.

 A fresh inquiry was declared in November, voiding the previous competition and the Inch Lines were transferred to the War Assets Administration on December 2, 1946, for disposal.
 Pending any final decision on their sale, the lines were leased to the Tennessee Gas Company for use in shipping natural gas as far as Ohio and the Appalachians, but no further east, and only for 12 months.
 Tennessee Gas did not convert the pipelines in any way for their new role, and simply pumped the gas through the system under its own pressure, moving 138000000 cuft of gas a day in this way.

 A second auction was held, with bids for natural gas given equal weight to those wishing to transfer crude oil, although any natural gas bidder would be obliged to maintain the oil pumping stations for use in a national emergency.
-Ten bids were received and on February 8, 1947, the Texas East Transmission Corporation (TETCO) was declared successful.
+Ten bids were received and on February 8, 1947, the Texas East Transmission Corporation (TETCO) was declared successful, after the intervention of the Texas Senator Lyndon Johnson who was close to the Browns.
 Its bid of $143,127,000 would make the disposal the largest sale of war-surplus property to the private sector following World War II.